ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 Avalanche hosts both linear chains made up of blocks and DAGs containing vertexes.

-While consensus over a linear chain and DAGs is different, bootstrapping mechanisms are pretty similar.
+While consensus flows over a linear chain and DAGs are different, bootstrapping mechanisms are pretty similar.
 In fact so similar that we'll be able to describe these mechanisms without specifying the nature of the blockchain to bootstrap.

-Blocks and vertexes are containers for transactions and we refer them collectivelly as containers whenever needed.
+Blocks and vertexes are just ordered lists of transactions and we refer them collectivelly as containers whenever needed.

+TODO: make sure to carefully use "node" and "validator" words, althought in this specific context there is no much difference.

 ## It's about validators (and where to find them)

 Bootstrapping is all about downloading previously accepted containers *in the most secure manner*.
+We don't want our node to trust a rogue source and download its blocks.
+These blocks would end up poisoning our node local state and making it impossible for the node to properly validate the network and reach consensus with other nodes.

 What is the most reliable source of information in the Avalanche ecosystem?
 It's a *large enough* majority of validators!
-A bootstrapping node seek to download the chains from trusted validators and avoid malicious nodes that could feed us containers created ad-hoc.
-These containers would poison the node local state and p
+So the first step of bootstrapping is finding enough validators to download containers from.

-The P-chain registers validators and tracks them continously.
-Whenever any chain *other than the P-chain* has to bootstrap, the P-chain must be able to provide an up-to-date list of validators for that subnet.
-The node can then reach these validators to securily download containers.
+The P-chain continuosly keeps track of validators.
+So whenever any chain *other than the P-chain* has to bootstrap, the P-chain should be able to provide an up-to-date list of validators for that subnet.
+The node can then reach these validators out to securily download containers.

-This also explains why the P-chain must be fully bootstrapped before moving on to other chains and subnets.
-In fact it's only when the P-chain is up-to-date that we can access a reliable set of current validators.
-If the P-chain state is not up-to-date the node may mistakely assume that some nodes are still validating while their validation period has expired already and it would then open up the possibility to download faulty blocks from an non-validator.
+There is a caveat here: the validators list must be *up-to-date*.
+If the validator list is not up-to-date, the node may mistakely assume that some nodes are still validating while their validation period has expired already.
+This would open up the possibility to download faulty blocks from an source that is not secure (anymore).

-For the P-chain itself instead we won't have an updated list of validators available.
-Some validators may be already be available locally but
+So every avalanche node must fully bootstrap the P-chain before moving on to the other Primary Network chains and other subnets.

 Validators and beacons availability is key to the bootstrapping process.
 Bootstrap process stalls until the node has created a secure connections to